abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 underlying tendency of conceit.
 It is the action of getting ourselves wrapped up in the perceptions of self—and believing in them.

-As we go about our day, we can reflect, investigate, and challenge these assumptions about the self and be willing to work with them over time.
+As we go about our day, we can reflect upon, investigate, and challenge these assumptions about the self and be willing to work with them over time.
 These assumptions are deeply ingrained in the mind, so examining them, making this process conscious, and being aware of that self perspective is a central part of our practice.

 # Turning Inward With Patience